Looking for a way to create a sitemap for your website using Elementor?

 Let us go through each of the sections one by one.

-List: As the name suggests, using this option, we can style the overall list of the Sitemaps on the page.
+List: As the name suggests, we can style the page’s overall list of the Sitemaps using this option.
 We can change the indent of the list, add a background color to the list, apply border properties, and add padding to the list.
 As you can see in the screenshot below, we have applied an indent of 10 to our list.

 The above screenshot shows the styling that we have applied to the title.
-We’ve chosen the left alignment and applied a background color and text color to the title.
-We have also added margin and padding to the title and have changed the default typography.
+We chose the left alignment and applied a background and text color to the title.
+We have added margin and padding to the title and changed the default typography.

-This was all about the Style tab of the Elementor Editor for PowerPack Elementor’s Sitemap widget.
+This was about the Style tab of the Elementor Editor for PowerPack Elementor’s Sitemap widget.

 Wrapping it Up!

-Check out our Sitemap page build with PowerPack Elementor’s Sitemap Widget below!
+Check out our Sitemap page build with PowerPack Elementor Sitemap Widget below!

-I am sure, with the help of this tutorial, you would have been able to easily set up the Sitemap page of your website.
+I am sure, with the help of this tutorial, you would have been able to set up the Sitemap page of your website easily.

 You can do a lot more with the PowerPack Addons for Elementor.
 There are more than 70 creative widgets that you can use to customize your Elementor pages.
 If you wish to learn more about the PowerPack Addons for Elementor, check here.